ember-learn/cli-guides/guides/appendix/common-issues.md

 ## Installing from behind a proxy

-If you're behind a proxy, you might not be able to install because Ember CLI–or some of its dependencies–tries to `git clone` a `git://` URL.
+If you're behind a proxy, you might not be able to install because ember-cli (or some of its dependencies) tries to `git clone` a `git://` URL.
 (In this scenario, only `http://` URLs will work).

 You'll probably get an error like this: